A nexus for government, industry, and academia

 |Affiliated Faculty - Case Studies - Senior Fellows - Commentary||Career Advancement - GovCon Courses - Accounting Certificate||Alumni - Events - Industry Discussions - Partners|

-Reforming Naval Education — From the Schoolhouse and Pentagon to the Fleet and Beyond, mid-May 2019
+Reforming Naval Education — From the Schoolhouse and Pentagon to the Fleet and Beyond, June 20, 2019

 Please join us for a Conversation with Under Secretary of the Navy Thomas Modly to discuss his recently completed Education for Seapower study that is leading to a lot of changes in how the Department of the Navy educates and trains its leaders.
 From the establishment of a Naval University to the creation of a Navy Chief Learning Officer, the Navy is dramatically rethinking its approach to the education of its officers.
 This fireside chat conversation will be followed by a panel discussion of government, industry, and academic experts in the Chief Learning Officer (CLO) function to help inform the Navy as it establishes this position for the first time.